 The alarm is operating once it is activated and testing is complete (see "TESTING" below).
-When products of combustion (smoke) are sensed, the unit sounds a loud alarm.
-See Section 1 for alarm signal descriptions.
+When products of combustion (smoke for smoke only models, and smoke or CO for combination smoke/CO models) are sensed, the unit sounds a loud alarm with voice messages.
+(Voice only on voice models) See Sections 1 and 2 for alarm